2012 Mubadala World Tennis Championship

-The 2012 Mubadala World Tennis Championship in December is a non-ATP affiliated exhibition tournament.
+The 2012 Mubadala World Tennis Championship is a non-ATP affiliated exhibition tournament.
 The world's top players competed in the event, which was held in a knockout format.
 The prize money for the winner was $250,000.
 The event was held at the Abu Dhabi International Tennis Complex at the Zayed Sports City in Abu Dhabi, United Arab Emirates.
 It was a warm-up event for the 2013 tennis season, with the ATP World Tour beginning on December 31, 2012.